tpoisot/ms_proba_networks/ms/maintext.md

 ## Null-model based hypothesis testing

-In this section, we analyse 59 pollination networks from the literature using two "classical" null models of network structure, and two models with intermediate constraints.
+In this section, we analyse 59 pollination networks from the literature using two usual null models of network structure, and two models with intermediate constraints.
 These data cover a wide range a situations, from small to large, and from densely to sparsely connected networks.
 They provide a good demonstration of the performance of probabilistic metrics.
 Data come from the *InteractionWeb Database*, and were queried on Nov.
 2014.

 We use the following null models.
-First (Type I, @fort06), any interaction between plant and animals happens with the fixed probability
+First (Type I, @fort06), any interaction between plant and animals happens with the fixed probability $\text{P}=Co$.
-$\text{P}=Co$.
 This model controls for connectance, but removes the effect of degree distribution.
 Second, (Type II, @basc03), the probability of an interaction between animal $i$ and plant $j$ is $(k_i/R+k_j/C)/2$, the average of the richness-standardized degree of both species.
 In addition, we use the models called Type III in and out [@pois13e], that uses respectively the row-wise and column-wise probability of an interaction, as a way to understand the impact of the degree distribution of upper and lower level species.

 Note that these null models will take a binary network, and through some rules turn it into a probabilistic one.
 Typically, this probabilistic network is used